OpenCPN/OpenCPN/flatpak/README.md

 users could just drop a file.
 However, packaging plugins is normally trivial.
 An example from the shipdriver plugin, https://github.com/lea~/opencpn-gpgmas/shipdriver_pi.

+Note: there is an ongoing effort to teach opencpn to load it's own plugins.
+Eventually, this will affect the plugin handling.

 The first step is to update the API.
 Copy the file ocpn_plugin.h from the opencpn package to shipdriver src directory.
 Then, patch